Sophie Anderton: Personal life

+Anderton in 2007, after runway performance at the Intimate Body and Beach fashion show.

 In 2004, Anderton spoke of a six-year period of drug addiction.
 From 2004 until 2007, she was a patron of Action on Addiction in London, a charity and addiction research centre investigating drug and alcohol dependence.

 She was misdiagnosed and treated for bipolar disorder in 2006.
 She said, "I had depression.
 They wrongly diagnosed me and put me on a bucket load of blood pills.
 It was absolutely bonkers."

 In 2009, Anderton complained to the police about dozens of text messages sent to her mobile phone.
 A man was eventually charged with harassment and convicted.

 In 2013, just before she participated in Celebrity Big Brother 12, Anderton acknowledged past difficulties with substance abuse.

 In 2021, Anderton married Count Kazimierz Balinski-Jundzill, the father of Ella Balinska.